Culinary training for International Cuisines in the Philippines taught by International Instructors

 Jambalaya—Creole trinity and one-pot sequencing.

-Mac and Cheese—roux-based sauce thickening.Students also practice costing, portion control, and menu engineering typical of modern diners.
+Mac and Cheese—roux-based sauce thickening.
+Students also practice costing, portion control, and menu engineering typical of modern diners.

 14. Mexican Cuisine

-Learners discover colour, spice, and texture layering.
+Learners discover color, spice, and texture layering.

 Tacos de Carne Asada—marination and tortilla construction.